 << Previous wine Next wine >>

 Juan Carlos Vizcarra is a man of intensity, passion, and incredible ambition.
-Though his family has grown grapes in Northern Ribera del Duero for several generations, he is the first to take it upon himself to make estate-bottled wine from this fruit.
-The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to *his* family in bad vintages to buy fruit.
-He realized that his family must have something truly special, and took it upon himself to make wine to express this unique terroir that he had inherited.
-Juan Carlos has 2 daughters, the youngest of whom is Ines.
-As one might imagine, Ines, along with the bottling named for her older sister Celia, are the flagship wines of the Vizcarra estate.
-Production every year amounts to a total of at most 2000 bottles, and comes from a single, steeply sloped vineyard featuring some of the oldest and most pristine vines on the estate.
-Ines also features a dollop of old-vine Merlot in the blend, which gives it a bright, silky character and bolsters its elegance.
-Like all the wines at the tiny winery at Bodegas Vizcarra, Celia is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
+Though his family has grown grapes in northern DO Ribera del Duero for more than four generations, he was the first to make estate-bottled wine from this fruit starting in 1991.
+The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to his family in bad vintages to buy fruit.
+Realizing that his family must have truly special vineyards of the highest quality, Juan Carlos took it upon himself to begin producing wines to express this blessed terroir and heritage.
+Juan Carlos and his wife have 2 daughters, the youngest of which is Ines.
+As one might imagine, Ines and her sister’s bottling (Celia) are the flagship wines of the Vizcarra estate.
+Production every year amounts to a total of 2100 bottles, and comes from a single, steeply sloped vineyard featuring some of the oldest and most pristine vines on the estate.
+Like all the wines at the tiny winery at Bodegas Vizcarra, Ines is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
 Meticulous in everything he does, Juan Carlos applies his detail-oriented approach to every facet of the winemaking process.
 This is a wine meant for the cellar, and, stored properly, will continue to improve for at least 20 years in bottle.

 WHAT MAKES THIS WINE UNIQUE?

-Ines is a limited-production wine of 2000 bottles, made only in the very best vintages.
-Named for Juan Carlos’ youngest daughter, Ines features a spicy dollop of old-vine Merlot.
+Ines is a limited-production wine of 2000 bottles, made only in the very best vintages from two of the oldest parcels on the estate.
+Named for Juan Carlos’ youngest daughter, Ines features a dollop of old-vine Merlot in the blend, which gives it a bright, silky character and bolsters its elegance.
 This wine combines power and elegance in the distinctive manner of the best Ribera del Duero wines, and will improve for decades in the bottle.
-Truly a benchmark bottling for Ribera, Ines speaks to Juan Carlos’ position as one of the best winemakers in the appellation.
+Truly a benchmark bottling, Ines speaks to Juan Carlos’ position as one of the best winemakers in the appellation.

 90% Tinto Fino; 10% Merlot.
 Vines planted from 1950 - 1995.
 Tended in clay, limestone and gravel soil from 820 - 840 m (2,690 - 2,755ft) elevation